History

 • In a pairing that started somewhat amicably but did not remain that way, the Giants gave the Yankees permission to share the Polo Grounds as home field for the 1913 season only on January 22 of that year, after the lease on Hilltop Park had expired.
 Ten years later, after overstaying their invite by nine seasons, the up-and-coming Yankees would open their own baseball palace in view of the Giants’ park, right across the Harlem River in the South Bronx.

 • The National Association of Baseball Players was formed on January 22, 1857, in New York.
-This aggregation of amateur teams forshadowed the National Association of Professional Baseball Players in 1870, which eventually morphed into the National League.
+This aggregation of amateur teams foreshadowed the National Association of Professional Baseball Players in 1870, which eventually morphed into the National League.

-• On January 22, 1888, an arbitrator ruling on the collusion suit brought against the owners in 1985 made seven players free agents until March 1 (a 36-day window).
+• On January 22, 1988, an arbitrator ruling on the collusion suit brought against the owners in 1985 made seven players free agents until March 1 (a 36-day window).
 Of the seven, Butch Wynegar was with the Yankees when the case was originated, Joe Niekro had played with them during the time covered in the suit, Juan Beniquez had played in Pinstripes nine years earlier, and Tom Brookens would sign with the Yanks in 1989.

 • Future Cuban President Fidel Castro was ejected from a winter league baseball game on January 22, 1951, after beaning a batter.

-• Players Who Have Died This Day
+Players Who Have Died This Day

-• Mets 1969 World Series hero Tommie Agee passed away several years ago on January 22.
+• Until 2022, it was easy to lead off a report on nonYankees to have died on January 22 with Mets 1969 World Series hero Tommie Agee (2001), who passed away several decades ago this day, but an all-time legend closes this graph now.
 Agee hit 130 home runs and drove in 433 runs from 1962-1973, mostly with the Mets, the White Sox, and the Indians.
 Also lost this day was lefty-hitting outfielder Ken Williams (1959), who hit 196 home runs with 913 rbi’s from 1915-1929 with the Reds, the Browns, and the Red Sox.
 Lefty-hitting middle infielder Sam Wise (1910) cleared 49 fences good for 672 rbi’s from 1881-1893, mostly with the Beaneaters; also a lefty hitter, outfielder Orator Shafer (1922) hit 10 long balls and knocked in 308 tallies from 1877-1890, mostly with the Blues and the A’s; and righthander Bob Wicker (1955) won 64 games, lost 52, and saved one with the Cardinals, the Cubs, and the Reds from 1901-1906.
+Two new members to this fraternity passed away in 2017: outfielder Andy Marte, who while playing mostly with Cleveland from 2005 through 2010, and in 2014, hit 21 long balls and drove in 99; and hard-throwing Kansas City righthander Yordanny Ventura, who from 2013-16 won 38 games and lost 31, before dying in a tragic offseason car crash.
+But the surpasser of Babe Ruth‘s home run total and right fielder Hank Aaron (2021), who played with the Braves in Milwaukee from 1954-1965, and in Atlanta from 1966 through 1974, will always be the star of this list going forward.
+Hammerin’ Hank, who also played with the 1975-1976 Brewers, hit 755 career home runs and drove in 2,297 runs.

-• Players Born This Day
+Players Born This Day

 • There are only three Yankee players who share January 22 as a birthday, and the most recognizable one to today’s fan would be outfielder Brian Dayett (1957), who was a Yankee draft choice in 1978.
 Making his major-league debut in Pinstripes, Brian hit four home runs and knocked in 28 runs in 1983-1984, before being sent to the Chicago Cubs with Ray Fontenot in a 1984 trade for Porfi Altamirano, Rich Bordi, Henry Cotto, and Ron Hassey.
 Dayett finished his playing in the major leagues from 1984-1987 with the Cubs, who sold his contract to Japan’s Nippon Ham Fighters after the ‘87 season.
 Dayett totalled 14 homers and 68 rbi’s in his mlb career.